Zainnn15/Group_09/deployment.md

 9 - Go to https://vercel.com/

-10 - Sign up / Login to the account
+10 - Sign up / log in to the account

 11 - Click import "Create a New Project"